mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-creative-act.md

 - Flaws are human, and the attraction of art is the humanity held in it.
 If we were machinelike, the art wouldn’t resonate.
 It would be soulless.
 With life comes pain, insecurity, and fear.
 - Being part of an artistic community can be one of the great joys of life.
 - Talent is the ability to let ideas manifest themselves through you.
-- The word inspire comes from the Latin—inspirare, meaning to breathe in or blow into.
+- The word inspire comes from the Latin-inspirare, meaning to breathe in or blow into.
 For the lungs to draw in air, they must first be emptied.
 For the mind to draw inspiration, it wants space to welcome the new.
 The universe seeks balance.
 Through this absence, you are inviting energy in.
 - Receive wisdom skillfully.
 Try it on for size and see how it fits.
 Incorporate what’s useful.
 Let go of the rest.
 And no matter how credible the source, test and tune in to yourself to discover what works for you.
 - The only practice that matters is the one you consistently do, not the practice of any other artist.
 - Something will be gained through the process, whatever the result.
 Give yourself permission to be wrong and experience the joy of being surprised.
-- The synergy of a group is as important— if not more important— than the talent of the individuals.
+- The synergy of a group is as important- if not more important- than the talent of the individuals.
 - Efforts to portray point of view on purpose often lead to a false representation.
 - Art is above and beyond judgment.
 It either speaks to you or it doesn’t.
 The artist’s only responsibility is to the work itself.
 There are no other requirements.
 You’re free to create what you will.
 - Art doesn’t get made on the clock.
 But it can get finished on the clock.
 - When something doesn’t go according to plan, we have a choice to either resist it or incorporate it.
-- What we say, what we sing, what we paint— we get to choose.
+- What we say, what we sing, what we paint- we get to choose.
 We have no responsibility to anything other than the art itself.
 The art is the final word.
 - Avoid thinking in impossibilities.
 If there’s a skill or piece of knowledge you need for a particular project, you can do the homework and work toward it over time.
 You can train for anything.
 - Failure is the information you need to get where you’re going.
 - Sometimes the mistakes are what makes a work great.
 Humanity breathes in mistakes.